 Incorporating to serving model

 MLRun enables you to easily serve your models using our model server (example).
-It enables you to define a serving model class and the computational graph required to run your entire prediction pipeline and deploy it as serverless functions using uclio.
+It enables you to define a serving model class and the computational graph required to run your entire prediction pipeline and deploy it as serverless functions using Nuclio.

 To embed the online feature service in your model server, all you need to do is create the feature vector service once when the model initializes and then use it to retrieve the feature vectors of incoming keys.